lissarivera/code-with-simplicity/README.md

 Project 1 : [Data Science Loan Prediction Model: Project Overview](https://rpubs.com/ligalarza/598744)
 * Achieved 85% accuracy in predicting loan approval.
-* Used model Random Forest and
+* Random Forest was the selected model, and the result determined that variables of gender; married and age are the most important values to considering if the loan is risk or not.
 * Explore my data-driven approach to optimize lending decisions and enhance approval processes.